openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     echo $myedisonhostname > /etc/hostname
     sed -i"" "s/localhost$/localhost $myedisonhostname/" /etc/hosts

-Run these commands to set secure passwords: Keep in mind.
-To use SSH (which you will need to do shortly) this password needs to be at least 8 characters long.
+Run these commands to set secure passwords: To use SSH (which you will need to do shortly) this password needs to be at least 8 characters long.
+Do not use a dictionary word or other easy-to-guess word/phrase as the basis for your passwords.
+Do not reuse passwords you've already used elsewhere.

-    passwd root      #It will ask you to enter your new password for the root directory 2 times.
-Type it in the same both times. passwd edison    #It will ask you to enter your new password for the Edison directory 2 times.
+    passwd root      #It will ask you to enter your new password for the root user 2 times.
+Type it in the same both times. passwd edison    #It will ask you to enter your new password for the edison user 2 times.
 Type it in the same both times.

 ## Single Wifi Network: